scenariomartin/EnglishWords/words.md

 streamline  ::simplify
 dive ,cave diving is perhaps one of the most dangerous endeavors.  [ɪnˈdɛvə]
                      :maybe might
-surge :wave ,the waves of color of the wild flowers mixed with the waves of sound.
+surge 1激增 un:wave ,the waves of color of the wild flowers mixed with the waves of sound.
       weave 1
-foam ,trimmed with lace as pale as foam. bubble 1 balloon drunk id.adj.v prep.drink waterproof=water+proof 1 ,so you need to make sure the device has a waterproof seal. liter 1 nourish v [ˈnʌrɪʃ] ,the Chinese believe water nourishes the spirit and mind of people.
+foam ,trimmed with lace as pale as foam. bubble 1 balloon drunk id.adj.v prep.drink waterproof=water+proof 1 ,so you need to make sure the device has a waterproof seal. liter 1 nourish 1v [ˈnʌrɪʃ] ,the Chinese believe water nourishes the spirit and mind of people.
 /
 oversea overseas
 voyage  ,what happened on that fatal voyage.